ludocode/pottery/docs/glossary.md

 - `insert_at()` inserts a value at a specific index;
 - `emplace_last()` creates uninitialized storage for a value at the end of a container (making it the new last value);
-- `displace_and_next()` displaces a value and returns the subsequent entry;
+- `displace_and_next()` displaces a value and returns the subsequent entry.

 See the iteration and ordering sections below.

-Note in particular that Pottery defines both `remove_all()` and `displace_all()` for clearing a contianer.
+Note in particular that Pottery defines both `remove_all()` and `displace_all()` for clearing a non-intrusive container.
 Other libraries call such an operation "clear", but Pottery has two such operations.
 The best way to distinguish them is to follow the same naming conventions as everything else: "remove" destroys the values and "displace" does not.

 Heaps also provide two additional core mutation operations.
 A heap operates on a starting range of an underlying generalized array, and these functions alter the range: